eBardX/XestiMonitors/README.md

 ### <a name="other_monitors">Other Monitors</a>

-In addition, XestiMonitors provides a [KeyboardMonitor][keyboard_monitor] class that you can use to monitor the keyboard for changes to its visibility or to its frame.
-This monitor is especially handy in removing lots of boilerplate code from your app.
+In addition, XestiMonitors provides two other monitors:

+* [KeyboardMonitor][keyboard_monitor] to monitor the keyboard for changes to its visibility or to its frame.
+* [ReachabilityMonitor][reachability_monitor] to monitor a network node name or address for changes to its reachability.

-This is how keyboard monitoring is typically handled in a custom view
+[KeyboardMonitor][keyboard_monitor] is especially handy in removing lots of boilerplate code from your app.
+This is how keyboard monitoring is typically handled in a custom view controller:
-controller:

 ```swift
 func keyboardWillHide(_ notification: NSNotification) {